cke1622/Portfolio/README.md

 Assault of the Wolfwaffen
 5 person group project during third year
-Digital game
+Digital game in C# in Unity.
-I was a all around helper, from code to level design I assisted the other 4 group members with what ever they needed assistance with
+I was a all around helper, from code to level design I assisted the other 4 group members with what ever they needed assistance with.

-Archive Assault
+Archive Assault.
-4 person group project during third year
+4 person group project during third year.
-Anolog game
+Anolog game.
-I was in charge of the design and balancing troops with one other group member
+I was in charge of the design and balancing troops with one other group member.

-Eldritch Dice
+Eldritch Dice.
-4 person group project during third year
+4 person group project during third year.
-Anolog game
+Anolog game.
-I was in charge of the design and balancing of the encounters
+I was in charge of the design and balancing of the encounters.

 https://people.rit.edu/~ctb4332/230/project2/Blackjack/blackjack.html
-Dark Souls themed 13 card blackjack
+Dark Souls themed 13 card blackjack.
-2 person group project during second year
+2 person group project during second year.
-Digital game
+Digital game in JAVAScript.
-I was the designer of the cards, UI, and layout of the game
+I was the designer of the cards, UI, and layout of the game.

 Current Project

-CarPG
+CarPG.
-4 person group project ongoing
+4 person group project ongoing.
-Digital game
+Digital game in C# in Unity.
-I am in charge of the design and implementation of the dungeon level
+I am in charge of the design and implementation of the dungeon level.